RespectAbility organizes our program efforts into four core areas. Learn more about each of them below.

 RespectAbility recognizes that our nation is at its best when all people, including people with disabilities, can get the skills, jobs, and opportunities they need to succeed.
 Our program uses a bipartisan, best practice-based approach to drive policy and practices changes.
 We advance a system change agenda that creates access and breaks down barriers to education, employment, entrepreneurship, and civic engagement for diverse people with disabilities.
 By working in coalition with stakeholders and partners at the federal, state, and local level, and engaging the grassroots, we will advance opportunities for people with disabilities to earn an income, contribute to society, and achieve independence, just like anyone else.

 When the Americans with Disabilities Act was passed more than 30 years ago, it exempted faith-based organizations.
-Thus, many such organizations do have not yet have the attitudes, physical facilities or training they need to appropriately welcome people of all abilities.
+Thus, many such organizations do not yet have the attitudes, physical facilities, or training they need to appropriately welcome people of all abilities.
 Given the very important role that faith and faith-based organizations play in America, RespectAbility is working for full inclusion in all faith groups.
 However, it has started its faith-based inclusion work with a focus on the Jewish community and institutions.
 As model practices are established, we will work broadly across faiths to share best practices.